gruz/cv/README.md

-# CV for a Strong Junion/Middle PHP developer position
+# CV for a PHP developer position

 *Name*: Gruz